Laylat al-Raghaib: In religious tradition

 It is believed, the name of the night was given by the angels.
 Accordingly, when one third of that night has passed, no angel remains in heaven or on the earth, they all gather around the Kaaba.
 At that moment, God spoke to them and asked them what they want.
 The angels answered, they wish that God forgives whose who fast on Raghaib.
 Whereupon God grands the wish.
 When one third of the first night of Rajab passed, the angels ask for forgiveness for those who fast on the month of Raghaib.

 Practice

 The night is celebrated by fasting the Thursday (or the Friday on the subsequent day) before The Night of Wishes.
 At Night, prayers are performed and candles are lit in mosques.

 Specific prayers are performed: In each rak'ah, after al-Fatiha, al-Qadr will be read three times and Ikhlas will be read twelve times.
 Alternatively surah al-Qadr is read once and surah "Ikhlas" three times.
-It is believed that during this night, sincer hopes and requests are fulfilled.
+It is believed that during this night, sincere hopes and requests are fulfilled.

 After the prayers have been completed, one can then recite the following seventy times: